 - Together we’ll make sure families can have a long-term, stable livelihood so they can provide for their children.

-For this to become a reality, we work alongside communities in close to 100 countries to bring about lasting change to the world’s most vulnerable children through emergency responses, child sponsorship, Raw Hope, Essentials, Must Have Gifts, advocacy and long-term community development.
+For this to become a reality, we work alongside communities in close to 100 countries to bring about lasting change to the world’s most vulnerable children through emergency responses, child sponsorship, Childhood Rescue, Essentials, Must Have Gifts, advocacy and long-term community development.

 We’re looking for individuals and businesses to partner with us to transform the lives of the world’s most vulnerable children.
 If you would like to get involved by fundraising, giving, attending or hosting an event, please contact us now or get in touch with one of our Philanthropy Executives to discuss our work further.